Skip to content

 overwrite bool

-Whether to overwrite text with summarization text.
+Whether to overwrite original text with summary.

 required